ShaniLewis/MinMaxHeap/README.md

 3. Every level is alternating between Even/Min and Odd/Max
 4. And ensuring that every nodes position follows MinMax Heap rules.

-This code also includes two functions which print out visualizations of the Heap in a Array form and in a tree form.
+This code also includes two functions which print out visualizations of the Heap.
+One in Array form and one in tree form.
-Which looks like the following respectively:
+This looks like the following respectively:

 <img src="heap2.png" alt="Heap Visualization" width="100%" height="100%">